Mental Health and Wellbeing

 Coffee mornings

-Every half term, our EMHP will be available at our open coffee mornings.
+Every half term, our EMHP will be available at our open SEND coffee mornings.
 Feel free to come and have a chat and ask questions

 Looking after yourself